 State Forest Highlights

 Trails for Hiking, Snowmobiling, and ATV Riding: The forest features a variety of trails suitable for hiking, snowmobiling, and ATV riding.
-These trails provide access to the forest's diverse landscapes, including riverbanks, forests, and wetlands.- Headwaters Trail: This trail offers hikers a chance to explore the area around the source of the Mississippi River, with scenic views of the river and surrounding forests.
+These trails provide access to the forest's diverse landscapes, including riverbanks, forests, and wetlands.

 - Mary Lake ATV Trail: A popular trail for ATV enthusiasts, it winds through the forest and along the lakeshore, offering varied terrain and beautiful scenery.